 Twenty years ago when we started this company, cannabis advertising wasn’t even a consideration.
-But as four more states include marijuana legalization on their ballots this November, cannabis is becoming increasingly mainstream.
-By the end of 2018, it’s possible that 32 states will allow medical marijuana and 11 will allow recreational use.
+But as four more states include marijuana legalization on their ballots this November, cannabis is becoming increasingly mainstream with websites such as https://getkush.io/ being frequented by those who need it.
+By the end of 2018, it’s possible that 32 states will allow medical marijuana, and 11 will allow recreational use.
 Cannabis generates an estimated $10 billion in annual sales, for now.
-More and more marijuana cultivators and dispensaries are opening; the cannabis industry is a boom!
+More and more marijuana cultivators and dispensaries are opening and more and more strains such as the berry gelato strain are coming out.
+Not to mention the methods cannabis can be used in as well; the cannabis industry is a boom!

 Even though public support of marijuana has continued to grow, cannabis advertisers face strict regulations.
 Why?
-Because marijuana use is still illegal under federal law.
+Because, while people can go here to buy equipment needed to grow cannabis plants quite easily, marijuana use is still illegal under federal law.
 This makes cannabis advertising guidelines a little harder to interpret.

 This is also why Facebook and Google – the largest platforms for digital advertising – currently do not support ads for marijuana brands.
 They’re among other publishers and media companies who turn away business from cannabis advertising, even in states where some form of the drug is legal.
-While some media companies are steering clear of cannabis ads (for now), we want to protect these brand’s commercial freedom of speech.
+However, the same does not hold true for the advertising of what can be called “cannabis-adjacent” products – marijuana accessories.
+So technically, companies can advertise their cheap bongs for sale without coming under strict scrutiny.
+While some media companies are steering clear of cannabis ads (for now), we want to protect these brands’ commercial freedom of speech.

 Some states where marijuana is legal prohibit ads in certain formats.
 For example, Colorado currently doesn’t allow any outdoor media to have cannabis messaging.
 (Hey, Colorado, let’s change that, eh?)
 Washington state prohibits coupons.
 In California, billboards cannot be located on an interstate highway or state highway that crosses over to another contiguous state.